-Plant-based health professionals UK Ltd is a non-profit organisation dedicated to the promotion of whole food plant-based nutrition and other lifestyle interventions for optimal health and well-being.
+Plant-based health professionals UK is a Community Interest Company dedicated to providing education and advocacy on whole food plant-based nutrition for prevention and treatment of chronic disease.
 In addition to practicing conventional medicine, we are passionate about promoting health and well-being using whole food plant-based nutrition.
 There is no doubt that conventional medicine has resulted in some astonishing advances in patient care.
 However, the current model of healthcare in the UK focuses primarily on treating established disease, rather than emphasising interventions that could prevent or reduce the burden of chronic disease.

-We hope to provide a valuable resource for the education of healthcare professionals and the general public alike in the field of lifestyle medicine, which is increasingly recognised as a speciality in its own right.
-The aim is to empower individuals to take control of their own health and share this information with patients, friends and their families.
+We hope to provide a valuable resource for the education of healthcare professionals and the general public alike and aim to empower individuals to take control of their own health and share this information with patients, friends and their families.

 Founder and Director